jjk30/jjk30/README.md

 **[Old Is Gold](https://oldisgold.fit)** — fitness app designed for seniors.
 Nutrition tracking, workout recommendations, progress analytics.
 Same serverless stack, sub-200ms response times.

 **Think Fast!** — trivia game I built with a team of 4 using Raspberry Pi and Arduino.
 Physical buttons, LED feedback, the whole thing.
 Was a fun change from web dev.
+And I have done many more projects at my university.

 ## Tech I use